jk/php-wsdl-creator/readme.txt

 a writeable folder where PhpWsdl can write WSDL files to.
 Using the cache is much faster in an productive environment.
 During development you may want to disable caching (see the demo scripts for those two lines of code).
-To completely disable the caching feature, you need to set the CacheFolder property in your PhpWsdl instance to NULL.
+To completely disable the caching feature, you need to set the static CacheFolder property of PhpWsdl to NULL.
 Without a cache folder (or when using the proxy class) returning complex types needs attention: Use PHPs SoapVar class to encode them properly.

 Undocumented
 ~~~~~~~~~~~~
 Things that are not yet demonstrated are:
-- Adding/Removing predefined basic types in PhpWsdl->BasicTypes
+- Adding/Removing predefined basic types in PhpWsdl::$BasicTypes
 - Hooking in PhpWsdl (see inline documentation)
-- Adding support for more keywords to the definition parser in PhpWsdl (see
-  inline documentation, you'll need to modify the regular expressions and use
-  hooking)
-- How to handle hash arrays with PhpWsdlHashArrayBuilder
+- How to handle hash arrays with PhpWsdlHashArrayBuilder (see inline
+  documentation)
+- How to develop extensions for an extended complex type support f.e.

 SOAP with JavaScript
 ~~~~~~~~~~~~~~~~~~~~